spacetelescope/rad/docs/index.rst

 **************************

 The Roman Attribute Dictionary (RAD) is a package which defines schemas for the Nancy Grace Roman Space Telescope files.
-Metadata attributes are used by processing and the archive.
+Metadata attributes are used by both Science Data Processing and the Archive Keyword Dictionary.

 .. note::
-  These schemas are schemas for the :ref:`ASDF file <asdf-standard:asdf-standard>` file format, used by ASDF to serialize and deserialize data for the Nancy Grace Roman Space Telescope.
+  These are schemas for the :ref:`ASDF file <asdf-standard:asdf-standard>` file format, used by ASDF to serialize and deserialize data for the Nancy Grace Roman Space Telescope.

 Included Resources